WP Google Maps Pro add-on version 8 and above support 3rd party marker integration.

 3rd Party integrated markers are also supported through ToolSet / WooCommerce, for products with a physical location.

-Integrated markers will use the page title, link and content, and thumbnail where available, to populate the marker data.
+Integrated markers will use the page title and link to populate the respective marker data.

 Integrated markers are fully compatible with our Store Locator and Marker Listing features.

 The following documentation shows how to aggregate and display Advanced Custom Fields locations on a WP Google Maps map.